 Dr. Coreil received his Bachelors of Science in Zoology from the University of Southwestern Louisiana.
 Both his Master’s Degree (in Wildlife Management) and PhD (in Extension Education) are from Louisiana State University.
 His Master’s research at Rockefeller State Wildlife Refuge in Cameron and Vermilion Parishes included a radio telemetry study of habitat preferences and activities of nutria.
 His PhD research was focused on landowners’ perceptions related to wetland regulatory policy in coastal Louisiana.
-The recipient of numerous awards, Dr. Coreil received the Coalition to Restore Coastal Louisiana’s Coastal Stewardship Award, the LSU AgCenter Chancellor's Diversity Leadership Award and the Association of Southern Region Extension Directors Excellence in Leadership Award.
-He currently serves on the Louisiana 4-H Foundation Board of Trustees and is a past member of the board for the Louisiana Wildlife Federation.
-He has also been inducted into the Louisiana 4-H Hall of Fame in 2015 and into the National 4-H Hall of Fame in 2017 and the Louisiana Agricultural Hall of Distinction in 2022.
+The recipient of numerous awards, Dr. Coreil received the Coalition to Restore Coastal Louisiana’s Coastal Stewardship (professional category) Award, the LSU AgCenter Chancellor's Diversity Leadership Award, and the Association of Southern Region Extension Directors (ASRED) Excellence in Leadership Award.
+He also served on the Louisiana 4-H Foundation Board of Trustees from 2015-2019, and is a past member of the board for the Louisiana Wildlife Federation.
+He was also inducted into the Louisiana 4-H Hall of Fame in 2015, the National 4-H Hall of Fame in 2017 and the Louisiana Agricultural Hall of Distinction in 2022.